kislyuk/yq/README.rst

 Synopsis
 --------

-yq's mode of operation is very basic: it transcodes YAML on standard input to JSON and pipes it to ``jq``, while passing all of its command line options to jq.
+yq's mode of operation is simple: it transcodes YAML on standard input to JSON (using ``yaml.safe_load`` to avoid dangerous vulnerabilities in YAML/PyYAML design) and pipes it to ``jq``, while passing all of its command line options to jq.

 .. code-block:: bash

     cat input.yml | yq .foo.bar

+There is no support for specifying input filenames on the command line.
+There is also no support for transcoding jq's JSON output back into fancier-than-JSON YAML; the transformation is one-way only. yq forwards the exit code jq produced, unless there was an error in YAML parsing, in which case the exit code is 1.
+See the `jq manual
-See the `jq manual <https://stedolan.github.io/jq/manual/>`_ for more details on jq features and options.
+<https://stedolan.github.io/jq/manual/>`_ for more details on jq features and options.

 .. admonition:: Compatibility note